-If the files or URL looks safe, it will pass it onto the end user.
-If the file or URL displays malicious behavour, then a new threat has been flagged!
+If the files or URL looks safe, it will pass it onto the end-user.
+If the file or URL displays malicious behaviour, then a new threat has been flagged!
 Sandboxing is particularly effective at defending against zero-day threats (haven’t been seen before and don’t match known malware signatures).
 It falls into the advanced threat protection category that goes beyond what traditional inbound email filter scanners can offer.

-Sandboxing is an added layer of protection so that, if an email that contains unknown URL links, files types, or suspicious senders but still makes it through the email filter, tests will be conducted priot to it reaching the network or mail server.
+Sandboxing is an added layer of protection so that, if an email contains unknown URL links, files types, or suspicious senders but still makes it through the email filter, tests will be conducted prior to it reaching the network or mail server.

 6. Integrated wireless controller

 Using a firewall with an integrated wireless controller is a fantastic way to save money and bring all of your policies and control into one place or platform.

 You can easily set up different SSIDs and policies, taking full control over your environment.
 The model of firewall you choose will impact how many wireless access points you can use.
 Low entry-level models will allow 2-10 access points, while larger high-end models will allow hundreds.